kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

 You can also check whether your workloads have automatic Istio sidecar injection enabled by running [the script](../../assets/sidecar-analysis.sh).
 Either pass the **namespace** parameter to the script or run it with no parameter.

-* If you don't provide any parameter, the execution output contains Pods from all Namespaces that don't have automatic Istio sidecar injection enabled.
+* If you don't provide any parameter, the execution output contains Pods from all namespaces that don't have automatic Istio sidecar injection enabled.
 The script outputs the information in the format of `{NAMESPACE}/{POD}`.
 Run:

     ```bash
     ./sidecar-analysis.sh